Example of configuring security groups for cloud servers on the same subnet

 ;<port>

-— port on the database server to which traffic is allowed to be received, in the example —3306
+— port on the server with the database on which it is allowed to receive traffic, in the example —3306

 ;<security_group_1>

-— The ID or name of the security group you created for the web server in step 2 can be viewed using the commandopenstack security group list
+— The ID or name of the security group you created for the web server in step 2 can be viewed with the commandopenstack security group list

 ;<security_group_2>